 Coca-Cola has been rumored to be considering an investment in Canadian cannabis company Aurora, while Canadian marijuana company Canopy Growth received a multibillion-dollar investment from Constellation Brands, which owns Corona.

-Canopy and Aurora were among a group of cannabis-related stocks that surged Friday morning on the news.
+Canopy and Aurora were among a group of cannabis-related stocks that surged Friday morning on the news, writes We Be High.
+The company offers a number of quality CBD gummies that are best-sellers and likely expected to increase the bottom line.

 Cronos shares were up 25% and Altria shares were up more than 2% on the news.